Three Bangladeshi peacekeepers die in Mali

-HAKA – Three Bangladeshi peacekeepers embraced martyrdom and another four got injured in an IED (improvised explosive device) blast in Mali today, an ISPR release said, reports BSS.
+DHAKA – Three Bangladeshi peacekeepers embraced martyrdom and another four got injured in an IED (improvised explosive device) blast in Mali yesterday, an ISPR release said,l reports BSS.

 The three martyrs are Sergeant Altaf, EME, Dinajpur, Lance Corporal Jakirul, Artilary, Netrokona, and Sepoy Monwar, East Bengal, Barisal.